Learn About Maori Traditions in New Zealand

 Maori cultural experiences in the Bay of Islands: Waitangi Treaty Grounds (Culture North) and Taiamai Tours.

-On your way up to the very north of the North Islandto the spiritual Cape Reinga and Spirits Bay, stop in Hokianga Harbour for a overnight Marae stay, as well as walking tours to New Zealand’s largest Kauri tree, Tane Mahuta, in the Waipoua Forest, well you will learn about Maori myths and legends surrounding the forest.
+On your way up to the very north of the North Island to the spiritual Cape Reinga and Spirits Bay, stop in Hokianga Harbour for an overnight Marae stay, as well as walking tours to New Zealand’s largest Kauri tree, Tane Mahuta, in the Waipoua Forest, well you will learn about Maori myths and legends surrounding the forest.

 Maori cultural experiences in Northland: Motuti Marae and Footprints Waipoua

 Models, arts, crafts and interactive display: the Te Papa Museum in Wellington is a huge source of information on Maori traditions.
 The city also offers a “Maori Treasure Tour”.
 At the nearby Kapiti Island, you can combine spotting New Zealand’s unique wildlife with some Maori hospitality as you stay the night on the island.